 Schedules

 Schedules in construction documents deal with information.
-Schedules show complex information in a chart format so it's easy to read and understand.
+Schedules show complex information in a chart format, so it’s easy to read and understand.

 - Door schedules